simon-ritchie/apysc/docs_src/source/timer_complete.md

 def on_click(e: ap.MouseEvent[ap.Sprite], options: _RectsOptions) -> None:
     """
-    The handler would be called when any rectangle is clicked.
+    The handler that a rectangle calls when clicked.

     Parameters
     ----------